niechy/MFAAvalonia/README_en.md

     {
       "name": "Task",
       "entry": "Task Interface",
-      "check": true,  // Default is false, whether the task is selected by default "doc": "Documentation",  // Default is null, displayed below the task setting options, supports rich text format (details below)
+      "default_check": true,  // Default is false, whether the task is selected by default "doc": "Documentation",  // Default is null, displayed below the task setting options, supports rich text format (details below)
       "repeatable": true,  // Default is false, whether the task can be repeated "repeat_count": 1  // Default task repeat count, requires repeatable to be true